Bishwasghimire-AA/mymarkdownexecrise/h2-shouldTerowearahelmet.md

 #### Risk Management Approach

 * Reduce attack surface through regular security assessments and penetration testing.
+* Minimize the attack surface by implementing security measures on the e-commerce platform.
+* Transfer risk through cyber insurance to cover potential financial losses.
+* Use secure payment gateways to handle customer transactions.
 * Limit entry points through secure coding practices and regular vulnerability assessments.
-* Transfer risk through cyber insurance to cover potential financial losses.
+* Avoid storing unnecessary customer information and limit access to sensitive data.
 * Accept certain risks that are deemed low-impact and have effective response plans in place.

 ### Did we do a good enough job ?

-#### Continuous Evaluation
+#### Continuous improvemnet

-* Regular security audits and penetration testing to identify and address vulnerabilities.
+* Regularly conduct security assessments and vulnerability scans.
+* Engage in regular security awareness training for employees.
+* Monitor industry trends and updates to stay informed about new threats.
+* Establish incident response procedures and conduct simulated exercises.
 * Continuous threat modeling to adapt to evolving threats and adjust mitigation strategies.
-* Employee awareness programs to ensure ongoing adherence to security best practices.

-#### Feedback Loop
+#### Evaluation

 * Regular review of incident response plans to incorporate lessons learned from real-world incidents.
 * Collaboration with industry peers and information sharing to stay updated on emerging threats.
+* Regularly assess the effectiveness of implemented security measures.
+* Monitor customer feedback and reviews for any security-related concerns.
+* Stay informed about regulatory changes affecting online retail security.
+* Conduct periodic third-party security audits for an independent assessment